Home » Budapest » Gellert Spa tickets

 While buying a ticket for Gellert Spa in Budapest, you must decide if you want a Cabin or a Locker.

-After all, you will need some space to store your belongings when you go for a dip in the pools.
+After all, you will need space to store your belongings when you dip in the pools.

 Gellert Spa Lockers

-Each of these lockers come with a lock, to ensure the safety of items kept inside.
+Each locker has a lock to ensure the safety of items kept inside.

 When you buy a Gellert Bath ticket with Lockers, you must change in the women-only / men-only public changing rooms.